getgrav/grav-learn/pages/04.plugins/02.plugin-tutorial/docs.md

 ## Implementing CLI in your Plugin

 Plugins have also the capability of integrating with the `bin/plugin` command line to execute tasks.
-You can follow the [advanced tutorial](/advanced/grav-cli-plugin) if you desire to implement such functionality.
+You can follow the [plugin CLI documentation](/cli-console/grav-cli-plugin#developers-integrate-the-cli-in-plugin) if you desire to implement such functionality.